 Our Advertising and Public Relations program prepares students with the knowledge for entry-level advertising, public relations and marketing positions.
 Writing, analysis, and research skills are developed across the full range of coursework.
 And our students produce portfolio-level work for local clients in our campaigns classes and by participating in national competitions sponsored by the American Advertising Federation and the Public Relations Student Society of America.

 College graduates who have effective communication skills and knowledge of communication processes will be qualified for a variety of employment options.
-Our Human Communication Studies emphasis is designed to enhance students’ skills in group collaboration and leadership, conflict management, team presentations, and adapting to communication media.
+Our Communication Studies emphasis is designed to enhance students’ skills in group collaboration and leadership, conflict management, team presentations, persuasion, and adapting to communication media.
 These skills are valuable for entry-level positions and beyond in corporate training, human resources, sales, corporate and employee communications, and management as well as being in demand at non-profit organizations and agencies.
-In addition, coursework in Human Communication Studies helps students understand essential processes such as verbal and nonverbal communication, conflict, and persuasion.
+In addition, coursework in Communication Studies helps students understand essential processes such as verbal and nonverbal communication, conflict, and persuasion.

 The Media and Journalism emphasis prepares students to launch a career in news or entertainment or other media industries.
 They learn how the media operate and their role and impact in our society and discover how changing technology alters existing media and creates new forms.
 In addition, students enhance their skills in producing messages for a variety of media outlets along with skills in analysis and critique of media.
 We offer coursework in television and radio production, multimedia, media criticism, sports journalism and sports television, and broadcast and print journalism.